mrchrmn/thrsqr/README.md

 * Dynamically generated webmanifest for each event
 * Browser push notifications for individual events
   - Tested with Android Chrome and Firefox, and with Windows Edge, Chrome and Firefox
+* Individual event logos which are also used in web manifest and notifications
 * English and German versions
 * Registers and saves client time zone on event creation as event time zone
 * Master admin page to clean up events and users